Glemsford

-Glemsford is a village in the Babergh district in Suffolk, England, near the town of Sudbury.
+Glemsford is a village and civil parish in the Babergh district in Suffolk, England, near the town of Sudbury.
 Glemsford is located near the River Glem and the River Stour also flows nearby.
 Glemsford is surrounded by arable farmland and is not far from historic Suffolk villages such as Lavenham and Long Melford.
+In 2021 it had a population of 3693.